technolo-g/cd_puppet/docs/Outline.md

             2. What are those pages?
             3. Did the data-migration get run?
             4. Which data-migration?
-      1. Time to PROD for a feature or bugfix
+      1. Time to PROD for a feature or bugfix [SLIDE 5]
          1. Often a feature can take years to get into production.
 What if it were days or hours?
          2. Bugfixes benefit from the reduced time to PROD as well.
-      1. Manual labor
+      1. Manual labor [SLIDE 5]
          1. Does anyone here like doing the same thing 3 times?
          2. What if there is a 1 in 3 chance of bringing down production with your name being the one tied to ‘Upgrading production now’ in release chat?
 1. Why would one choose CD?